JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lab.md

 - use `CUDA.@sync` during benchmarking in order to ensure that the computation has completed

 **BONUS 1**: Visualize the solution `x`.
 What may be the origin of our linear system of equations?
 **BONUS 2**: Use sparse matrix `A` to achieve the same thing.
-Can we exploit the structure of the matrix for more effective solution?
+Can we exploit the structure of the matrix for a more effective solution?
 ```@raw html
 </div></div>
 <details class = "solution-body">